IGSQ/IGSQ-JavaBot/README.md

  - [x] GUIGenerator#menu & GUIGenerator#confirmation can take extended amounts of time to register (fixed but untested)
  - [x] discord_accounts table returning errors - fixed with additional error catching
- - [ ] 2FA not functioning as intended
+ - [x] 2FA not functioning as intended - unintended feature
 ## Building and Running

 **In order to run this project, you need JDK 14 or higher.**